ai-cfia/dev-rel-docs/adr/001-ailab-using-adr.md

 ## Context

-AI-Lab, comprised of developers and data scientists at the Canadian Food Inspection Agency (CFIA), is dedicated to leveraging AI technologies to address a range of challenges, both within the organization and in external engagements.
+AI-Lab, comprised of software developers and data scientists at the Canadian Food Inspection Agency (CFIA), is dedicated to leveraging AI technologies to address a range of challenges, both within the organization and in external engagements.
 As the team and its projects have grown, challenges have arisen in maintaining a